wso2-attic/docs-ciam-cloud/en/docs/guides/organization-login/try-organization-login.md

 ## Scenario

-Guardio-SaaS-App is an auto insurance service company that has many employees who use different credentials to sign in to different internal organizational applications.
-Here Guardio Insurance is using the WSO2 Identity Server B2B Private CIAM Solution, therefore it’s configured as the super organization.
+**Guardio** is an auto insurance service company that has many employees who use different credentials to sign in to different internal organizational applications. **Guardio-SaaS-App** is one such applicaiton.
+Here, Guardio Insurance is using the WSO2 Identity Server B2B Private CIAM Solution, therefore it’s configured as the super organization.

 <img src="../../../assets/img/guides/organization-login/try-it-out/scenario_diagram.png" alt="Scenario Diagram" width="700">

-While Larry is an administrator at Guardio Insuarnce super organization, following are the sub-organizations and the respected admins.
+While Larry is an administrator at Guardio Insuarnce super organization, following are the suborganizations and the respective admins.

--   Best Auto Mart: Alex
+-   **Best Auto Mart**: Alex
--   Car Traders: Sam
+-   **Car Traders**: Sam

-Larry wants to register a user account in each of the sub-organizations and provide an organization specific login option for the users to log in to the respective sub-organization IDP.
+Larry wants to register a user account in each of the suborganizations and provide an organization specific login option for the users to log in to the respective suborganization IDP.

 ## Prerequisites